rollator3000/MS_omics/README.md

 | 7   | 71.5    | 173     |         |             | 0.93    | ...   | 0.53    | 0   |
 | 8   | 73.0    | 169     |         |             | 0.31    | ...   | -0.07   | 1   |

+  - Consits of three blocks:
+     - Physical properties:   Weight, Height
+     - Education properties:  Income, Education
+     - Biological properties: g1, ..., g100
+  - Consists of three folds:
+     - Fold1: All observations with observed Physical & Education properties
+     - Fold2: All observations with observed Education & Biological properties
+     - Fold3: All observations with observed Physical & Biological properties

+In the context of Multi-Omics Data block-wise missingness is a common problem, where reliable analysis strategies are urgently needed!
+Block-wise Missingness can for example arise when concatenating multiple clinical studies for the same target variable.
+Eventhough all different datasets do have the same target variable they still can differ in the collected features, such that the concatination of these results in a DF with block-wise missingness!

-Regular model fitting on these kind of data is for most methods not directly possible, so that either the method needs to be adjusted or the data processed!
-As the testdata can also consist of block-wise missingness - e.g. all blocks are avaible | just 1 block avaible | Combination of 2 blocks avaible - the approaches must be able to deal with this aswell <br>
+Regular model fitting on data with block-wise missingness is for most statistical appropaches not directly possible, so that either the method needs to be adjusted or the data processed!
+As the testdata can also consist of block-wise missingness - e.g. 1 block avaible; Combination of 2 blocks avaible; ... - the approaches must be able to deal with block-wise missing data in the test data as well <br>

-Multiple Approaches will be compared:
+#### Approaches:
--  Baseline Approach 1: Only use complete cases (regarding the testset) to fit a RF on - if the testset consists of 'Weight', 'Height', 'g1',...,'g100' then only Observations with these observed features will be used for the trainig of the model!
+-  **Baseline Approach 1:** Only use complete cases (regarding the testset) to fit a RF
+   - if the testset consists of 'Weight', 'Height' & 'g1',...,'g100' then only Observations with these observed features will be used for the trainig of the model!
--  Baseline Approach 2: Only use complete cases from a single feature block to fit a RF on - if the testset consists of 'Weight', 'Height', 'g1',...,'g100' then fit a model, that uses all observations with the features 'Weight' & 'Height' and do predicitons on the test data only using these variables.
-Analog fit a model, that uses all observations with the features 'g1',...,'g100' and do predicitons on the test data only using these variables.
+-  **Baseline Approach 2:** Only use the features from a single feature block to fit a RF
+   - if the testset consists of 'Weight', 'Height' & 'g1',...,'g100' then fit a model on all observations with the features 'Weight' & 'Height' **OR** on all observations with the features 'g1',...,'g100'.
+   - For predicitons only use the features the model has been trained with and discard all other variables in test!
+   - If a observation misses a feature the RF has been trained with predictions are not possible
+-  **Imputation Approach:** Use the 'missForest' approach to impute the missing values
+   - Impute the missing data in the TrainingSet with the missForest Approach
--  Imputation Approach: Use the 'missForest' approach to impute the missing values, so that we can regualry fit a RF on it - Remove all features that are not part of the testst and then Impute the missing values in the train set and fit a regular RF on the imputed DF.
+   - For predicition on testset, remove all features from the (imputed) trainset that are not part of the testst
+   - On this pruned (imputed) trainset fit a RF and generate predicitions for testset
--  Adaption Approach: Fit multiple RandomForests blockwise on the concatenated data - fit a RF on each feature block of the data and aggregatre the predicitons of these when prediciton on testdata
+-  **Block-Wise Approach:** Fit a seperate RF on each feature block and create a final prediciton by combining the different block-wise predicitons
+   - On each feature block of the data fit a seperate RF -1 RF on the Physical properties, 1 RF on the Education properties, ...
+   - To predict on a TestSet, each block-wise RF generates a seperate prediciton that are combined for a final prediciton
--  Adaption Approach: Fit multiple RandomForests foldwise on the concatenated data. - fit a RF on each fold of the data and aggregate the predicitons of these when prediciton on testdata
+-  **Fold-Wise Approach:** Fit a seperate RF on each fold and create a final prediciton by combining the different fold-wise predicitons
+   - On each fold of the data fit a seperate RF -1 RF on Fold1, 1 RF on Fold2, ...
+   - To predict on a TestSet, each fold-wise RF generates a seperate prediciton - for these predicitons it might be that the single decision trees the RF consists of need to pruned - that are combined for a final prediciton
+   - Pruning: If a decision tree uses a split variable that is not avaible in the testset, cut the decision tree and use the node before that split as new terminal node

-***Closer Information to the approaches, aswell as to the results are in the MS-Thesis itself!***
+***! ! !
+Closer Information to the approaches, aswell as to the results are in the MS-Thesis itself! ! !***

 <br>
 -------------------- STOPPED HERE